shajra/nix-example/README.md

 - [Nix Manual](http://nixos.org/nix/manual/)
 - [Nixpkgs Manual](http://nixos.org/nixpkgs/manual/)

-There's also good tutorials:
+There are also good tutorials:

-- [Gabriel Gonzalez's nix-haskell][nix-haskell]
+- [Gabriel Gonzalez's haskell-nix][haskell-nix]
 - [Luca Bruno's "pill" series][nix-pills]

 You can definitely explore this project without diving into these resources